AnoukSmet/Dog-Health-Tracker/README.md

 I have added the delete button to every log, next to the edit button.
 I have worked with selfexplanatory icons which improves the overall look of the dashboard.
 When the users clicks on the button, the log with the relevant log_id will be removed from the database and is being redirected to the correct dashboard.
+Below each dog profile, the same delete icon will be displayed.

 * **Test**
 When the delete button for the log is clicked, the relevant log is being removed and the user stays on the relevant dashboard.